Deutsche Telekom to keep grip on T-Mobile in chase for U.S. top spot

-BERLIN (Reuters) - Deutsche Telekom will retain control of T-Mobile should Japan’s Softbank liquidate its stake, CEO Tim Hoettges said on Friday as he vowed to claim top spot in the U.S. market.
+BERLIN (Reuters) - Deutsche Telekom (DTEGn.DE) will retain control of T-Mobile (TMUS.O) should Japan’s Softbank (9984.T) liquidate its stake, CEO Tim Hoettges said on Friday as he vowed to claim top spot in the U.S. market.

 Speaking at the German group’s annual general meeting, Hoettges said that Softbank wants to reduce its 23% stake in U.S. operator T-Mobile to bolster its finances because of the demanding economic environment.